awsdocs/amazon-vpc-peering-guide/doc_source/peering-scenarios.md

 + Your company has a VPC for the finance department, and another VPC for the accounting department\.
 The finance department requires access to all resources that are in the accounting department, and the accounting department requires access to all resources in the finance department\.
 + Your company has multiple IT departments, each with their own VPC\.
 Some VPCs are located within the same AWS account, and others in a different AWS account\.
 You want to peer together all VPCs to enable the IT departments to have full access to each others' resources\.

-For more information about how to set up the VPC peering connection configuration and route tables for this scenario, see the following topics:
+For more information about how to set up the VPC peering connection configuration and route tables for this scenario, see the following documentation:
 + [Two VPCs Peered Together](peering-configurations-full-access.md#two-vpcs-full-access)
 + [Three VPCs Peered Together](peering-configurations-full-access.md#three-vpcs-full-access)
 + [Multiple VPCs Peered Together](peering-configurations-full-access.md#many-vpcs-full-access)